SSSD/sssd-test-framework/docs/concepts.rst

 logical to organize tests inside a class, it does not give you any benefit over plain function and it create just one more level of organization that must be correctly kept and maintained.

+Tests are organized by user stories, also referred to as customer scenarios.
+For example, tests related to verifying a user's *identity* will reside in test_identity.py.
+Tests related to logins, will reside in test_authentication.py.

 .. warning::